 It may sound fairly straight-forward and simple, but it’s really quite complex.
 Readers need to feel the cohesiveness of feeling like they are really ‘there’ – in your story, during that time period.
 This not only requires crafting, but research too.

-The most well-loved, memorable, and meaningful stories had a distinct time and place which couldn’t have occured as affectively anywhere else.
+The most well-loved, memorable, and meaningful stories had a distinct time and place which couldn’t have occurred as effectively anywhere else.
 For example, Charles Dickens’ brilliant stories cannot be separated from London.
 I can’t imagine Frodo living anywhere else, except the Shire and Middle Earth.

-In my upcoming December release, I’ve created the town of Ransom, Virginia – a small community that reminds me a lot of the Blue Ridge Mountain town in which I grew up: Small population, close-knit families, quaint downtown, and amazing scenic views.
+In A Twist of Faith, I’ve created the town of Ransom, Virginia – a small community that reminds me a lot of the Blue Ridge Mountain town in which I grew up: Small population, close-knit families, quaint downtown, and amazing scenic views.
 I want readers to walk the streets of Ransom and Mitchells’ Crossroads as they journey along with the characters.

-In my historical, The Thorn Bearer, and book two, The Thorn Keeper, I’ve tried to recreate the feel of the World War 1 era.
+In my historical series, Penned in Time, I’ve tried to recreate the feel of the World War I era.
 The uncertainty, the change and energy… the small English villages, manor houses, and clothing.

 All of those things make a storyworld.